Classic US sandwiches from club to Reuben: where they were invented and where to try them

 For most Americans, Christmas dinner typically involves roast turkey, stuffing and all the trimmings – but in a small corner of the Midwest, it’s all about the cannibal sandwich.
 A historic Milwaukee, Wisconsin staple that’s traditionally enjoyed at Christmas, this dish isn’t quite as sinister as its name suggests.
 Also known as tiger meat or wildcat, it consists of super-fresh, raw ground beef, thickly spread on slices of rye bread and topped with nothing more than chopped onion, salt and pepper.

 The exact origins of the cannibal sandwich are unknown, but it's been a holiday treat in Wisconsin’s German communities since the 1800s.
 It's very similar to a German delicacy called mett or hackepeter, which sees raw ground pork seasoned with salt and pepper, then spread on a halved bread roll.
 Many of the Germans who emigrated to Milwaukee in the 19th century worked in agriculture and dairy farming, so had access to the kind of extremely fresh meat needed to make the dish.
-Today, the sandwich is a must at events like family gatherings, weddings and Christmas in particular.
+Today, the sandwich is a must at events like family gatherings and weddings, and especially at Christmas.

 Rays-Butcher-Shoppe/Facebook